-The answer must be "yes" or we wouldn't have a subject for this Beacon!
-The centrifugal pumps in the pictures are all water pumps which exploded.
+The answer must be yes, or we would not have a Beacon on this subject.
+The centrifugal pumps in the pictures are all water pumps that exploded.
 The explosions did not occur because of any contamination or chemical reaction with something that was not supposed to be in the pump.
-In fact, explosions like this have happened with very pure water - boiler feed water pumps, condensate pumps, and deionized water pumps.
+In fact, explosions like this have happened with very pure water in boiler feedwater pumps, condensate pumps, and deionized water pumps.

 How did these explosions happen?
 The pumps were operated for some period of time with both the pump suction and discharge valves closed.
-Because water could not flow through the pump, all of the energy which normally goes into pumping is instead converted to heat.
-When water is heated, it expands generating hydrostatic pressure inside the pump.
-This may be enough pressure to cause the pump to fail - perhaps the seal would fail, or the pump casing might rupture.
+Because water cannot flow through the pump, all of the energy that normally goes into pumping is instead converted to heat.
+When water is heated, it expands, generating hydrostatic pressure inside the pump.
+This may be enough pressure to cause the pump to fail - perhaps the seal might fail, or the pump casing might rupture.
 These explosions may cause significant damage or injuries because of the built-up energy.
-However, if the water exceeds its boiling point before the pump fails, a more energetic explosion may occur because the released superheated water will rapidly boil and expand (a boiling liquid expanding vapor explosion - BLEVE).
-The severity and damage will be similar to a steam boiler explosion.
+However, if the water exceeds its boiling point before the pump fails, a more energetic explosion may occur, because the released superheated water will rapidly boil and expand, producing a boiling-liquid, expanding-vapor explosion, or BLEVE.
+The severity and damage caused by such a BLEVE is similar to a steam boiler explosion.

 This type of explosion can happen with any fluid if a pump is operated with suction and discharge valves closed.
-If a non-hazardous fluid like water can result in the damage shown in the pictures, think how much more severe the damage might be if the fluid is flammable - the released material could catch fire.
+If an explosion with a nonhazardous fluid like water can cause the damage shown in the pictures, think how much more severe the damage might be if the fluid is flammable; the released material could catch fire.
 If the fluid is toxic or corrosive, people near the pump could be severely injured by the released material.